Frequently Asked Questions (FAQ)

 Neither an anatomy class nor a physiology class is required, but many of our current students have found them helpful.

-What GPA do I need for admission consideration?
+Is there a minimum GPA I need for admission consideration?

-You must have a minimum 2.5 overall GPA and a 2.5 minimum Science GPA, as calculated by ADEA AADSAS, for admission consideration.
+A minimum 2.65 total GPA and 2.65 science GPA, as calculated by ADEA AADSAS, is required for admission consideration.

 What GPA do I need to be considered competitive?